'They were just slowly bringing us to the ground': Astros reflect on crushing Game 4 loss

 Things looked promising enough, almost, for Jeff Bagwell and Craig Biggio to be warming up in the bullpen in anticipation of their ceremonial first pitch duties in the World Series next week at Minute Maid Park.

 Then the bottom of the seventh inning arrived, and Aaron Judge sent a surge of energy through the park with a solo home run.
 The place got louder.
-And after a parade of Houston relievers with scant October track records began taking their lumps, the implosion began in earnest.
+After a parade of Houston relievers with scant October track records began taking their lumps, the implosion began in earnest.

 The new Yankee Stadium can seem sterile compared to the old model.
-But as the Yankees churned out big hit after big hit, it felt like the good old days when Derek Jeter was diving into the stands for foul pops and "Cotton-Eye Joe" was making everybody's ears bleed on the outfield scoreboard.
+But as the Yankees churned out big hit after big hit, it felt like the good old days when Derek Jeter was diving into the stands for foul pops and "Cotton-Eye Joe" was blaring from the PA system.

 Astros fans will no doubt lament how quickly a 4-0 lead turned into a 6-4 loss in Game 4 of the American League Championship Series.
-But to the players who experienced the collapse and the manager who felt powerless to stop it, events unfolded agonizingly enough to recount every misstep in vivid detail.
+But to the players who experienced the collapse and the manager who felt powerless to stop it, events unfolded agonizingly enough for them to be able to recount every misstep in vivid detail.

 "It may look like it was unraveling real quick," closer Ken Giles said.
 "But in my eyes, they were just slowly bringing us to the ground."